matejnavara/travel-tech-think-blog/content/posts/2021-04-10_100DaysOfCode-pt3/index.md

 - Started on passion project mobile app
 - Created NodeJS API for the project
 - Created ReactJS Admin portal for the project

+Nice to see how much progress is made with consistency and dedicated practice.

+Started new role in React Native today.
+Exciting times!

+---